House-Leo/FoundIR/README.md

 }
  ```

+### Acknowledgement
+We would like to thank our team members (*Hao Chen, Yinghui Fang, Jiashuo Liu, Ke Wu, Renyuan Situ, ...*) for their contributions in data collection and post-processing of this work.

 ### Contact
 If you have any questions, please feel free to reach us out at <a href="mailto:haoli@njust.edu.cn">haoli@njust.edu.cn</a> and <a href="mailto:chenxiang@njust.edu.cn">chenxiang@njust.edu.cn</a>.